Nadre Butcher: Club career

+In summer 2023, Butcher went on trial with League of Ireland First Division club Bray Wanderers.
+After a successful friendly appearance against Scottish Premiership club Dundee in which he scored his club's only goal, Bray Wanderers signed Butcher on 5 July 2023.
+He made his league debut for the club, playing the full match, against Finn Harps on 7 July.

 International career

 At the youth level, Butcher represented Barbados in the 2019 CONCACAF Boys' Under-15 Championship and 2021 CONCACAF U-20 Championship qualifying.
 In the former competition he scored his team's only two goals, one against Trinidad and Tobago and a second against Costa Rica.
 In preparation for the tournament he scored in a 6–0 friendly victory over Sint Maarten and a brace in a 3–0 victory over Puerto Rico.

 In January 2022 Butcher was called up to the senior squad for a series of friendlies ahead of the 2022–23 CONCACAF Nations League B. He went on to make his senior international debut on 28 January 2022 in a 0–1 friendly defeat away to Suriname.

 International goals

 Scores and results list Barbados's goal tally first.